trek-view/basecamp/_posts/2022-04-21-overlay-gopro-telemetry-data-video.md

 * `cts`: this is the miliseconds since the first frame of the video
 * `date`: this is the datetime reported by the GPS sensor

-The video runs for 2 mins 24 seconds (first time; `2020-08-02T11:59:05.905Z` (cts; `144894.0`) and last time; `2020-08-02T12:01:30.225Z` (cts; `144894.75`)) and the telemetry file contains 2496 GPS positions.
+The video runs for 144.133333 seconds (2 mins 24.133333 seconds).
+The first time is; `2020-08-02T11:59:05.905Z` (cts; `0`) and last time is; `2020-08-02T12:01:30.225Z` (cts; `144894.75`).

+The telemetry file contains 2496 GPS positions, like the one shown in the snippet above.

 ## 1. Considerations

-This one requires the help of a third party to provide map tiles.

 The telemetry contains GPS information (timestamp, latitude, longitude).
 For each time,lat,lon point I will generate a static image showing that point on a map.

-Each map image will then be overlaid onto the video at the correct time, creating the effect of a real-time map in the video showing the current position in the world that the video was filmed.
+The map images will then be wrapped into a video overlaid onto the video at the correct time, creating the effect of a real-time map in the video showing the current position in the world that the video was filmed.

+## 2. Generating a GeoJSON for the overlays using gopro-telemetry

 [The MapBox Static Images API has a free tier which allows for 50,000 request per month at no cost](https://www.mapbox.com/pricing/#glstatic).
 Ignoring some trial and error, I only need 2,496 calls for each GPS position.

 Given our videos are outdoors and adventure based, I will use the [MapBox Outdoor map style](https://www.mapbox.com/maps/outdoors), retrieved using the endpoint `https://api.mapbox.com/styles/v1/mapbox/outdoors-v11/static/`.

-## 2. Generating a GeoJSON for the overlays using gopro-telemetry

 I will use a map with a: